chrischoy/CUDA-FFT-Convolution/README.md

     compile
     ```

-3. Run demo, the demo file `demoCudaConvolutionFFT.m` contains detailed instruction of how to use the library
+3. Run demo. the demo file `demoCudaConvolutionFFT.m` contains a detailed instruction and demo usage

     ```